singuerinc/swedish-wotd/README.md

 A project to test/learn more about some technologies:

 - React
-- Lambda
-- RSS parsing
-- Yandex Dictionary API
 - Typescript

 ## Features

-- Display the word English and a translation in Swedish
+- Display the word English and it translation in Swedish
 - Themes: Night, Cloudy, Sunny

-## Known issues

-- The Swedish translation is done by the Yandex Dictionary, so it is not 100% accurate
-- Some words are not relevant... since the list is taken from the 10000 most common words in Google Search
-- Not all translations are available

 ## Screenshots